IBM/universal-connectors/README.md

   1. The three pre-installed plug-in packages (mongo, mysql and s3) that require minimal configurations on the client's end: plugging in suited values in their respective template configuration files in the input and filter sections is sufficient OR adding a ruby code sub-section to the filter sections in case a more complex parsing method is necessary as a pre-processing stage to be executed prior to the respective filter plug-in.
   2. For not yet supported Data Sources, you can either upload an external filter plug-in or develop your own and add it to our plug-ins repository, with the option to clone and modify the existing plug-ins as a template for your convenience (either in Ruby or Java)

   **Note:**
+  MongoDB, MySQL, and Amazon S3 are presented here as an example of the three pre-defined, internal (meaning that they're "built-in" or pre-installed in UC -- there's no need to manually upload any .zips to execute them and no pre-requisites are required, as opposed to user made packages or other supported plug-ins which are "external"/need to be manually uploaded onto the gmachine or GI), in-house supported packages, that require minimal configs on the client end: the customer needs to simply use a ready made template for plugging in values for the input and filter sections of their respective configuration files, or expand these sections by using online pre-installed LS plug-ins or write their own Ruby code parser using the [Ruby filter plug-in](#Use Logstash's Ruby filter plug-in) as a pre-processing stage prior to executing the filter/input plug-ins.

+**Note:**